paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 **(d) Referral to Congressional committees** The Report on Small Business and Competition and all supplementary reports transmitted under subsections (b) and (c) of this section shall, when transmitted to Congress, be referred to the Senate Select Committee on Small Business and the Committee on Small Business of the House of Representatives.

-**(e) Small business concerns owned by disadvantaged individuals and by women 11 See 1988 Amendment note below.** The information and data required to be reported pursuant to subsection (a) of this section shall separately detail those portions of such information and data that are relevant to—
+**(e) Small business concerns owned by disadvantaged individuals and by women 11 See 1988 Amendment note below.** The information and data required to be reported pursuant to subsection (a) shall separately detail those portions of such information and data that are relevant to—

 (1) small business concerns owned and controlled by socially and economically disadvantaged individuals, by gender, as defined pursuant to [section 637(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section637/d&num=0&edition=prelim);